-You’ve used Microsoft products throughout the year through your Enterprise Agreement (EA) and now the anniversary of your original purchase is drawing near and it’s time to pay for anything that is net-new or to accommodate for any growth that your company has seen, or in other words, your annual Microsoft true-up is approaching.
+Your annual Microsoft true-up is approaching.
+You’ve used Microsoft products throughout the year and now the anniversary of your purchase is drawing near and it’s time to pay for anything that is net-new or to accommodate for any growth that your company has seen.
+Time to dust off your Microsoft true-up process once again.
+You do have one of those, right?

-If you’re one of the many businesses with a Microsoft Enterprise Agreement that has a true-up date on June 30, 2020, then you will need to have everything organized at least 30 to 60 days beforehand.
+If you’re one of the many businesses with a Microsoft Enterprise Agreement, then you will need to have everything organized at least 30 to 60 days before your true-up date.
 But how do you go about gathering all the information you need?

 How do you even begin to get ready for your Microsoft True-Up?